algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Initializes an empty AVLTree.
+     * Initializes an empty AVLTreeMapMap.
      */
-    public AVLTree() {}
+    public AVLTreeMap() {}

     /**
-     * Returns true if the AVLTree is empty, false otherwise.
+     * Returns true if the AVLTreeMapMap is empty, false otherwise.
      *
-     * @return true if the AVLTree is empty, false otherwise */ public boolean isEmpty() {
+     * @return true if the AVLTreeMapMap is empty, false otherwise */ public boolean isEmpty() {
         return root == null;
     }

     /**
-     * Returns the number of elements in the AVLTree.
+     * Returns the number of elements in the AVLTreeMapMap.
      *
-     * @return the number of elements in the AVLTree */ public int size() {
+     * @return the number of elements in the AVLTreeMapMap */ public int size() {
         return size(root);